 Good forest management includes periodic review of timber harvest levels and its impact to the greater forest ecosystem and economy.
 At the request of Governor Dayton, the DNR is currently analyzing the sustainability of harvesting one million cords of timber per year from DNR-administered forest lands.
 If an annual harvest of one million cords is not sustainable, the DNR will analyze and identify an alternative sustainable harvest level.
-An independent contractor is conducting the analysis and a stakeholder advisory group is providing input.
+An independent contractor the analysis and a stakeholder advisory group is providing input.

 DNR strives to provide a stable, quality source of wood fiber to industry in a manner that is sustainable and conserves Minnesota's state forest resources into the future.
 A variety of environmental and economic factors will be considered in the analysis.
 The final report will provide important benchmarks for the amount of timber harvested from DNR-administered forest lands.